-The U.S. Embassy in Athens and the Greek Ministry of Development reached an agreement at the end of 2008 that would allow U.S. companies to submit sworn, notarized, and translated statements from corporate officers, along with an official statement from the U.S. Embassy in Athens stating that no U.S. federal authority issues the documents otherwise required under Greek procurement law.
+The U.S. Embassy in Athens and the Greek Ministry of Development reached an agreement in late 2008 that would allow U.S. companies to submit sworn, notarized, and translated statements from corporate officers, along with an official statement from the U.S. Embassy in Athens stating that no U.S. federal authority issues the documents otherwise required under Greek procurement law.
 Despite this agreement, there remains considerable confusion among Greek authorities as to how U.S. firms may comply with these requirements.
-Greece also continues to require offsets as a condition for the awarding of defense contracts.